rixx/books.rixx.de/src/reviews/2018/snow-glass-apples.md

   rating: 4
 ---

-Story can be found here: <a target="_blank" href="https://thedreaming.moteofdust.com/1999/10/10/snow-glass-apples/" rel="nofollow">https://thedreaming.moteofdust.com/19...</a><br /><br />Well, what do you expect from Neil Gaiman tackling Snowhite from the perspective of the evil queen?
+Story can be found here: <a target="_blank" href="https://thedreaming.moteofdust.com/1999/10/10/snow-glass-apples/" rel="nofollow">https://thedreaming.moteofdust.com/19...</a>

+Well, what do you expect from Neil Gaiman tackling Snowhite from the perspective of the evil queen?
 It's great.
 The princess's heart was a nice touch.